sibir007/abstract/Rust.md

 ##### How organise multiply thread data sharing by using Mutex?

-- First we must create `std::sync::Mutex<T>` using the associated function `new` passing it as argument shared data.
+- First we must create `std::sync::Mutex<T>` using the associated function `new` passing it shared data as argument .
-- Since the Mutex value will have multiple thread owners we will wrap it in `std::sync::Arc<T>`
+- Since the Mutex value will have multiple thread owners we will wrap it in `std::sync::Arc<T>`.
-- Next, by using `thread::spawn` we can create several threads  in which pass cloned value of `Arc<T>`
+- Next, by using `thread::spawn` we can create several threads  in which pass cloned value of `Arc<T>` .
+- Then we can used shared data in threds by calling `lock().unwrap()` method that return mut variand shared data.

 ```rust
 use std::sync::{Arc, Mutex};